alissatroiano/Hue/README.md

 ### Content
 - The artwork categories in the database and application were copied from [Architecure Lab article "15 Types of Digital Art to Consider"](https://www.architecturelab.net/types-of-digital-art/)

+- I copied Font Awesome's CDN from [cdnjs.com](https://cdnjs.com/libraries/font-awesome).

+- I copied components from [Bootstrap's documentation](https://getbootstrap.com/docs/5.0/components/navs-tabs/) to make Hue's navigation intuitive and responsive.

 ### Media
-- The photos used in this site were obtained from ...
+- I used this article from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) to style the background image on Hue's homepage.

 ### Backend Functionality
 - The code used to manage user permissions was copied from [Real Python article "What You Need to Know to Manage Users in Django Admin"](https://realpython.com/manage-users-in-django-admin/#implement-custom-business-roles-in-django-admin).